What Is a Software Version Number?

 4. Clear Communication

-Version numbers provide a standard way for developers and users to communicate changes.
+They provide a standard way to communicate changes.

 Software Version Numbering Best Practices